raspberrypilearning/sensory-gadget/en/step_6.md

 **The Night Sky**

-The original Night Sky project used a single RGBLED and a piece of card with holes poked through it to simulate a night sky using projected light through the pinholes, which could be turned on and off by a button.
+The original **Night Sky** project used a single RGBLED and a piece of card with holes poked through it to simulate a starry sky using projected light, which could be turned on and off by a button.

 This upgraded version of the project adds another RGBLED to increase the brightness, and adds a diffuser for the LEDs to spread the light around more widely.